 How to Get Your Perfect Titanium 3D Print

 Are you thinking about 3D printing in titanium?
 Then this blog post is for you.
-Back in 2011 we announced 3D printing in titanium, thanks to our state-of-the-art DMLS (Direct Metal Laser Sintering) printers.
-Titanium is still going strong and we wanted to make sure that you have all the information you need to produce high-quality titanium 3D prints.
+We wanted to make sure that you have all the information you need to produce high-quality titanium 3D prints.
 So let’s get started and learn the basics of DMLS 3D printing in titanium.

 The Material: 3D Printed Titanium